kensho-technologies/graphql-compiler/README.md

                 * `in_connections`/`out_connections`, which represent the set of possible adjacent `SchemaElements`.
-                    * For an `EdgeType`, its connections represent the set of allowed `VertexTypes` and `NonGraphElements` allowed at each end of the edge.
+                    * For an `EdgeType`, its connections represent the set of allowed `VertexTypes` and `NonGraphElements` at each end of the edge.
-                    * For `VertexType` and `NonGraphElement` objects, their connections represent the set of edges connected to the `SchemaElement`.
-A `NonGraphElement` may only have connections if it's abstract and all its non-abstract subclasses are `VertexTypes`.
+                    * For `VertexType` and `NonGraphElement` objects, their connections represent the set of edges connected to them.
             * `EdgeType` objects also have:
-                * `base_in_connection`/`base_out_connection`, which are the class allowed at each edge end that is the superclass of all other classes allowed at the edge end.
+                * `base_in_connection`/`base_out_connection`, which are the classes allowed at each edge end that are the superclass of all other classes allowed at the edge end.

 ### Mapping an OrientDB schema to the SchemaGraph.
 * We map classes that inherit from the base OrientDB vertex and edge classes to `VertexTypes` and